Hog-CERN/Hog/docs/02-Maintainer-Manual/03-Virtual-Machines.md

-In order to access this machine plese create a [CERN service account](https://account.cern.ch/account/Help/?kbid=011010) After the service account has been created, send an email to [atlas-tdaq-firmware-support](mailto:atlas-tdaq-firmware-support@cern.ch), so that the account is added to the VM (no sudo rights), with its home. once your account has been activated, you can log into the ``` atlas-tdaq-firmware-dev ``` machine. the following tools are available for setup:
+In order to access this machine plese create a [CERN service account](https://account.cern.ch/account/Help/?kbid=011010) After the service account has been created, send an email to [atlas-tdaq-firmware-support](mailto:atlas-tdaq-firmware-support@cern.ch), so that the account is added to the VM (no sudo rights), with its home. once your account has been activated, you can log into the ``` atlas-tdaq-firmware-dev ``` machine. the following tools are available for set-up:

 - devtoolset-7: ``` /opt/rh/devtoolset-7 ```
 - git 2.18: ``` /opt/rh/rh-git218 ```